expo/expo/docs/pages/ui-programming/react-native-toast.md

 );
 ```

-Then, anywhere in your app you can `import Toast from 'react-native-root-toast';` and call
+Then, anywhere in your app, you can `import Toast from 'react-native-root-toast';` and call
 `Toast.show` and `Toast.hide` to manage toasts on your screen.

 ```jsx